dialogtekgeek/DSTC6_Track2_Information-End-to-End-Conversation-Modeling/README.md

 1. Main task (mandatory): Customer service dialog using Twitter

-    (*) The tools to download the twitter data and transform to the dialog format from the data are provided.
+    (*) The tools to download twitter data and extract the dialog text are provided to all attendees at DSTC6 Track #2.
+      The attendees need to collect the data by themselves.
+The data collected before Aug.
+1st are available as trial data, and the official training/development data will be collected from Aug.
+1st to 31st .

     Task A: Full or part of the training data will be used to train conversation models.